2uger/armor/compiler_v2/README.md

 - Push empty space into stack for local variables in function [+-]
   - Collect local variables when generate code for function
   to give them an offset from BP register to know where it's located
-  - Problem: for now we don't collect nested declaration
-- Beeing able to recognize local variables in function body [+-]
+- Beeing able to recognize local variables in function body [+]
 - Follow current context to know what function should return [+]
+- Need somehow check that function will return smth
 ***
 - Add char type, make it different size
 ***
 - Count every expression inside if statement []
-- Else lables same everywhere, need new ones for every if..else []
+- Else lables same everywhere, need new ones for every if..else [+]